srisha03/Classification_Imbalanced_FeatureImportances/README.md

 # Classification_Imbalanced_FeatureImportances
-Predict if the customer will subscribe to a term deposit.
+Handling imbalanced data to predict if customers will subscribe to a term deposit.
 Determine significant contributing features.
-Customer Segmentation.
+Customer Segmentation to identify key customer groups to target the product to.